isomerpages/sentosa-corp/_who-we-are/1-overview.md

 ##### **Sentosa STAR Values**
 Sentosa continually strives to enhance its level of service to offer our guests a memorable experience at The State of Fun.
 The Sentosa STAR values reflect our commitment in providing service from the heart.

-* Service Serve from the heart and enjoy it!
+* Service: Serve from the heart and enjoy it!
-* Teamwork Care for one another & build trust and respect
+* Teamwork: Care for one another & build trust and respect
-* Acting with Integrity Be professional and honest
+* Acting: with Integrity Be professional and honest
-* Results Oriented Be innovative and decisive to make things happen
+* Results-Oriented: Be innovative and decisive to make things happen